This article was updated on 12/1/2022.

 From London to Hawaii, each mini miracle submitted with the #WestJetChristmas hashtag was tracked in real time and promoted on Facebook, Twitter, Periscope, and WestJet’s website.
 The results were 31,793 mini miracle submissions; 1.4 million organic Facebook impressions; and 3,456 Instagram photos using the #WestJetChristmas hashtag.

 Why it worked: The holidays are all about giving – and not just gifts.
 It’s the time of year where we’re all reminded to be kinder and better to each other.
 WestJet’s Christmas Miracle played on this traditional holiday feeling and then took it a step further by asking their community to put those feelings into action.
-The results were incredibly heartwarming.
+The results were incredibly heartwarming and expertly captured the holiday spirit.

 The takeaway: You can’t go wrong with a heartwarming campaign during the holidays.